python/cpython/README.rst

 After the instrumented interpreter is built, the Makefile will run a training workload.
 This is necessary in order to profile the interpreter's execution.
-Note also that any output, both stdout and stderr, that may appear at this step is suppressed.
+Note also that any output, both stdout, and stderr, that may appear at this step is suppressed.

 The final step is to build the actual interpreter, using the information